 More information on the project is available here: https://moba.coop/catalytic-capital-investment/

-Beyond presenting our key findings, there will also be two respondents from the field of housing finance, and the audience will be able to ask questions and comment.
+Beyond presenting our key findings, two respondents from the field of housing finance brought up their perspectives, and the audience was invited to ask questions and comment.

 The research was supported by a grant from the Catalytic Capital Consortium Grantmaking, a project of the New Venture Fund.